Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-Due to the bond-modulated $\eta_{ij} (\pm1)$ term, the BMJ$\Gamma$ model does not posses $C_6$ rotational symmetry.
-Therefore, three degenerate configurations of the zigzag order does not apply here.
-We find that the other two twining zigzag orders~(see Fig.~\ref{FIGSM-Mixed}(b) and (c)) have higher energy than the zigzag order (see Fig.~1(c) of the main text) when $\vartheta/\pi \in [0, 1/2)$.
+Due to the bond-modulated $\eta_{\gamma} (\pm1)$ term, the $\tilde{J}$-$\Gamma$ model shown in Eq.~(1) in the main text does not posses $C_6$ rotational symmetry.
+This leads to a discrepancy among the three conventional configurations of the zigzag ordering with different orientions.
+We find that the other two twining zigzag orders~(see Fig.~\ref{FIGSM-Mixed}(b) and (c)) have higher energy than the standard zigzag order (see Fig.~2(b) of the main text) when $\vartheta/\pi \in [0, 1/2)$.
 When $\vartheta/\pi$ is slightly larger than $1/2$, the twining zigzag orders overcome the latter and become the ground state.
-Interestingly, the AFM order~(see Fig.~\ref{FIGSM-Mixed}(a)) has the same energy and contributes to the degenerate manifolds.
+Interestingly, the antiferromagnetic (AFM) order~(see Fig.~\ref{FIGSM-Mixed}(a)) has the same energy and contributes to the degenerate manifolds.
 Moreover, due to the two nonequivalent sites per unit cell, each configuration is two-fold degenerate.
 Consequently, we conclude that the mixed phase has six-fold degenerate ground states.